gabrielwong159/MouseHunt/README.md

 ## Additional setup
 You should obtain `geckodriver` or `chromedriver`, whichever you are using.
 You should also download `Tesseract`, as `pytesseract` is only a wrapper.

-For config files, there is one for Facebook login and one for the Telegram bot.
+For config files, there is one for MouseHunt login and one for the Telegram bot.

-`config/facebook_config.json`
+`config/login_config.json`
 ```
 {
     "email": "email@example.com",